pandreetto/cream-docs/Puppet_Conf.rst

       details about the mapping algorithm refer to the authorization `guide <https://twiki.cern.ch/twiki/bin/view/EGEE/AuthZOH#Account_and_Group_Mapping>`__.
       The parameter is ``mandatory``

+   -  ``create_user`` (boolean): True if the creation of the user is disabled for the current pool account, default is True

    -  ``accounts`` (list): The list of SLURM accounts associated with this set of users, the parameter is ``mandatory`` if